Svitlana Kryukova: Journalist career

+Sanctions and legal proceedings

+In January 2025, Svitlana Kryukova was included in the sanctions list of the National Security and Defense Council of Ukraine (NSDC) by a decree of Ukrainian President Volodymyr Zelenskyy on 19 January 2025.
+The sanctions, imposed for ten years, include asset blocking, restrictions on capital transfer, and limitations on the right to use or dispose of property.
+According to member of parliament Oleksiy Honcharenko, Kryukova was added to the list at the initiative of presidential adviser Dmytro Lytvyn without supporting materials from law-enforcement agencies.
+Kryukova described the sanctions as political persecution and, on 13 March 2025, filed a lawsuit with the Supreme Court of Ukraine seeking to challenge them, announcing her intention to make the proceedings public.

+On 13 February 2025, a Range Rover belonging to Kryukova (reportedly used by her driver to transport children) burned down in Kyiv.

+Police opened an investigation into a possible arson.
+Kryukova linked the incident to the sanctions and to her conflicts with bloggers.
+In September 2024, she filed defamation lawsuits in the Pechersk District Court of Kyiv against bloggers Ihor Lachenkov, Roman Synytsyn (Balan) and Yevhen Pronin, accusing them of spreading insults and statements portraying her as “pro-Russian.”

+She also stated that she had filed a separate lawsuit against member of parliament Yaroslav Yurchyshyn over similar accusations.

 Recognition

 Svitlana Kryukova ranks 42nd in the rating of the 100 most influential women in Ukraine according to Focus magazine.

 In 2010, she took second place in the “Banks, Finance, Investments” category of the PRESSzvanie award.

 Paintings

 Svitlana Kryukova is also known as the author of paintings in the style of art ecstasy and in the genre of political satire with mocking stories that mock episodes in Ukrainian politics.

 In 2018, she launched a series of public auctions on Facebook to sell her paintings.
 The auctions gained popularity due to her paintings Lyzoblyud, which depicts a man licking a plate and looks similar to Verkhovna Rada deputy Anton Herashchenko.
 Svitlana Kryukova created and auctioned five paintings, which were bought up by famous people — lawyers, businessmen, and politicians.